mvolkmann/blog/src/meteor.md

 ### ReactiveVar

 A `ReactiveVar` object holds a single value.
-They are meant to be used inside a single component, not as a way to share data across components.
+They can be created and exported from `.js` files so they can be imported by multiple components.
-TODO: Can you pass one as a prop to share data?
+They can also be passed as a prop to components.

 To use this feature, add the `reactive-var` package by entering `meteor add reactive-var`.